 Many families underestimate how quickly care levels and associated costs can escalate as medical needs progress.
 Projecting 3–5 years of potential expenses provides a more realistic financial outlook and helps prevent unexpected strain on savings or retirement income.

-In high-demand metro areas, rate increases may exceed 5%, particularly where labor costs and insurance expenses rise.
+In high-demand metro areas such as Miami and Palm Beach, rate increases may exceed 5%, particularly where labor costs and insurance expenses rise.

 Understanding compounding cost growth is essential when evaluating long-term affordability.